scott-820/Scott-Portfolio/projects/Scotzee/README.md

 # Scotzee
 ## A Familiar Dice Game with an Exceedingly Clever Name
-Scotzee is a dice game where the player tries to maximize their score in a game of 13 rounds, across 13 different scoring categories.
+Scotzee is a dice game where the player tries to maximize their score in a game of 13 rounds across 13 different scoring categories.
 #### Watch a video demo of the project here: <https://youtu.be/xRx9d-cMRj8>
 ## Game Play
 >For each of the 13 rounds in a game, players will roll 5 dice up to three times, trying to find the best score not yet used in the game.
 On the first roll, all 5 dice are rolled.
 For subsequent rolls in a round, players may choose to re-roll all of the dice or, any subset of the die \(withholding the remainder from that roll).
 A player need not roll 3 times in a round if they wish to score their dice after the first or second roll.<br>